MultiCraft/repixture/mods/rp_mobs/API_TEMPLATES.md

 * `max_jump`: Maximum allowed jump height (if 0, mob will not jump)
 * `max_drop`: Maximum allowed fall height (can be 0)

+Finish condition: There are multiple reasons for finishing:

-Finish condition: When the mob has reached `target_pos` (within a small tolerance).
+* When the mob has reached `target_pos` (within a small tolerance)
-Also, finished instantly when no path was found.
+* When no path to the `target_pos` was found
+* When mob was stuck and unable to continue walking for a few seconds